 Broiled Salmon proves that an old recipe can learn new tricks.
-Crispy on top and juicy within, cooking salmon under your oven’s broiler is one of the fastest, most scrumptious ways to make it yet.
+Perfectly crispy on top, gloriously juicy within, and on the table in less than 15 minutes, cooking salmon under your oven’s broiler is one of the most scrumptious ways to cook it.

 Salmon and I are basically besties.

 It is one of my favorite all-time healthy proteins.